 - For a thick pizza check out my article here but basically you'd want it to rise three times - first in the bowl, then in the pizza pan and then after adding toppings.

 - For the cheese, use what you want.
 I prefer Romano, but if you like a stringy cheesy pizza then use mozzarella.
-I also add it at the end even if using toppings so the cheese does not turn hard.
+I also add it at the end even if using toppings so the cheese does not turn burn or get hard.
 This most likely won't be an issue if using Romano grated cheese.

 - Experiment and have fun